BartolHrg/VB.C-CPP/README.md

 ```VB
 STRUCT LinkedListNode END
 ```
-to use it in two-way refereneces
+e.g. to use it in two-way refereneces
 ```VB
 STRUCT LinkedList
 START